Unrecognized

 While they get on well with children, they don’t always exactly see eye to eye with other animals in the same home, in particular other dogs.
 However, if they are socialised from an early age, it is possible to have them join a multi-dog household.

 The breed is brachycephalic, as they have a short snout that comes from the Frenchie.
-This can cause a host of breathing issues, like the snoring we mentioned earlier, along with trouble keeping cool in hot weather through panting.
+This can cause a host of breathing issues, like the snoring we mentioned earlier, along with trouble in keeping cool in hot weather through panting.

 When the weather is warm, these mixed-breed dogs must be closely monitored and not be taken for long walks in the sun.
-Overheating can quickly develop into a life-or-death situation for the breed, so immediate medical assistance must be sought if symptoms begin to manifest.
+Overheating can quickly develop into a life or death situation for the breed, so immediate medical assistance must be sought if symptoms begin to manifest.

 Some other common health issues that affect the Bulldog Boston Terrier mix are: